sowcow/blog/content/posts/mariken-van-nieumeghen.md

 Mariken in the beginning of the movie contemplates questions of life and not death while she lay among dead.

+There may be a feeling that this interaction is far fetched.
+But there are pieces of the picture outside the scene.
+And this exclamation gives the mind the anchor to reunite the image there.
+There is a pleasure of mind in discovery.

+More limited look still offers a lot.
-But if one reads closer to the text then most likely the following scene is just highlighted as one having a puzzle, pattern and certain symbolic representation irregardless of cards.
+If one reads closer to the text then the exclamation highlights the following scene as one needing additional attention and thus another look.
+Because it has a puzzle, a pattern and certain symbolic representation.
-I like how in visual text one puts exclamination before.
+I like how in visual text one puts exclamation before the content.

-This is just one very partial snapshot demonstrating boldness and quality of the director's work.
+This is just one example demonstrating boldness and quality of the director's work.